+The tasks described in this work plan expand upon the work that has already been done since the MSAB was formed.
 Management Strategy Evaluation is a process that can develop over many years with many iterations.
 It is also a process that needs monitoring and adjustments to make sure that management procedures are performing adequately.
-Therefore, we expect that MSE work for Pacific halibut fisheries will take a number of years to set up before specific recommendations are approved.
-This time will involve consultation with stakeholders and managers, defining and refining goals and objectives, developing and coding models, running simulations, reporting results, and making decisions.
+Therefore, the MSE work for Pacific halibut fisheries will be ongoing as new objectives are addressed, more complex models are built, and results are updated.
+This time will include continued consultation with stakeholders and managers via the MSAB meetings, defining and refining goals and objectives, developing and coding models, running simulations, reporting results, and making decisions.
 Along the way, there will be useful outcomes that may be used to improve existing management, and will influence recommendations for future work.
-This work plan outlines the priority tasks of the MSE process for the next two years.

 Overall, the plan is to use what has already been learned to continue making progress on the investigation of management strategies.
-Furthermore, more focus will be given to uncertainty and the achievement of objectives.